notothen/LBEG_documentation/ipyrad/README.md

 pca.draw(0, 1, outfile="PCA-trem_default_axes0-1.pdf");
 ```
 You will find an example file in the folder Example/ipyrad_analysis_toolkit/pca/ (Warning: open it using jupyter-notebook otherwise it will not be readable)

+## Treemix analysis
+1. Open a jupyter-notebook in your working directory following the steps [here](https://github.com/Enorya/LBEG_documentation/tree/main/ipyrad#open-jupyter-notebook).
+If your data are in VCF format you need to convert them into hdf5 using those [explanations](https://github.com/Enorya/LBEG_documentation/tree/main/ipyrad#converting-vcf-files-into-hdf5-files)
+2.